 And baby isn’t the only person who’ll be staying in the hospital.
 Mom, and maybe moms partner or support person, will be there too.
 While motherhood will lead you to your own product preferences, we’re going to share the items we love to have in our hospital bag: from comfort items to baby faves, that will be sure to help keep the focus on bonding with baby!

 Here’s What We Love to Pack in Our Hospital Bags:

 BYOB (Bring your own blanket!)

-A small comfortable quilt for mom, and a few linen or light cotton blankets for baby are a must.
+A small comfortable quilt for mom and a few linens or light cotton blankets for baby are a must.
 Hospitals provide blankets and swaddles, but whether you’re snuggling baby or get a few restful and much need moments (especially if your stay surpasses a day or two) you’ll be longing for a comfy blanket of your own.
 Some moms also recommend your own pillow, if you have specific sleeping needs.
 For baby, we love Aden + Anais cotton swaddle blankets.
 These are great for lightweight, long term use size and quality (I can still swaddle my five-month-olds!).

 Don’t scrimp on that post-baby shower!

 I really recommend your own large bath towel.
 You know the one that’s all broken in and soft?
 That one!
 You’re super sensitive after baby body will thank you for not scrubbing it dry with the small, bleached towels available in the hospital.
 Because hospital showers can be slippery, a shower sandal is a great little addition to your hospital bag!
 Forget the tiny travel 2 in 1s.
 Bringing your favorite Shampoo and conditioner will help you feel refreshed and keep you tangle free (less combing, more snuggling!).